boadley/SplashyCM/README.md

     ![Image: Screenshot of the Chrome extensions page with the "Load unpacked" button highlighted.](https://github.com/boadley/SplashyCM/blob/main/Screenshot_3.png)

 4. A file dialog will open.
 Navigate to and select the **unzipped folder** from Step 1.
-5. The "X Pro - AI Auto Like & Reply Bot" will now appear in your list of extensions.
+5. The "Splashy CM - AI Auto Like & Reply Bot" will now appear in your list of extensions.
 We recommend **pinning it** to your toolbar for easy access.

     ![Image: Screenshot showing the extension's card in the `chrome://extensions` list, with an arrow pointing to the pin icon in the Chrome toolbar.](https://github.com/boadley/SplashyCM/blob/main/Screenshot_4.png)